alicegoldfuss/shardnado/README.md

 Shardnado will keep track of the shards it failed to assign and print them out at the end of the run.
 Re-running the script will assign those shards again.

+**NB:** Elasticsearch itself will timeout the requests after 30 minutes.
+If you're assigning hundreds of shards, Elasticsearch might not get to the assignments in time and the allocation requests will fail.
+So, even if Shardnado does everything perfectly, you might still have to rerun it.
+Because Elasticsearch.

 ## Testing

 You can test Shardnado with nose